Why Does Oral Dysbiosis Matter for Gut and Metabolic Health?

 2. Oral Dysbiosis and Gut Barrier Integrity

-The gut barrier is a multilayered defense system.
+The gut barrier is a multilayered defense system central to gut barrier and intestinal lining health.

 When oral dysbiosis is present, downstream effects include: